DarkPhyber-hg/OCRforPaperless-ngx/README.md

 the free version of azure only supports documents up to 2 pages, if you do more than 2 pages you will get an error that the document is too large.

+i run docker and also created a custom docker build file to install dependencies!

 in paperless set
 PAPERLESS_PRE_CONSUME_SCRIPT=/usr/src/paperless/scripts/azure-ocr.sh